-The Company has no compensation of key management personnel in 2020, 2019 and 2018.
-Its accounting and administrative functions are provided by a related party at no cost to the Company.
+The Company's accounting and administrative functions are provided by a related party at no cost to the Company.

-15. Commitments and Contingencies
+13. Commitments and Contingencies

 - a.
 In the normal course of its prior operations, the Company has outstanding commitments, pending litigations and contingent liabilities which are not reflected in the financial statements.
 Management believes that the ultimate outcome of these matters will not have a material impact in the financial statements. - b.
 As discussed in Note 1, under the MOA dated September 12, 2002 between the Company and BDO and PDIC, the Company agreed to transfer its assets and liabilities from its development bank operations to BDO and PDIC.
 Under the terms of the MOA, the Company holds BDO free from any contingent claims, labor and minority issues and concerns arising from related assets and liabilities still managed by the Company until these are assumed by BDO.